ionos-deploy-now/documentation/content/blog/best-react-ssg.md

 - twitch.com
 - att.com

-If your company needs a production ready website that can handle the load that comes with a small to medium sized business and the associated web presence then Next.js is definitely worth looking into.
-As you can see some of the biggest companies in the world use Next.js because of its ease of use and scalability.
-If you are interested in learning more about Next.js, make sure you check out: https://nextjs.org/.
+If your company needs a production-ready website that can handle the loads required by a small to medium-sized business, then Next.js is definitely worth looking into.
+Some of the biggest companies in the world use Next.js, mainly because of its ease of use and scalability.
+If you're interested in learning more about Next.js, make sure you check out: https://nextjs.org/.

 ### Deploy Using IONOS Deploy Now

-1) Create a new sitelocally by entering the following commands into your terminal:
+1) Create a new site locally by entering the following commands into your terminal:
 ```
 npx create-next-app@latest next-site
 cd next-site
 npx next@latest dev
 ```

-2) Visit your site locally by copying the localhost address from CLI stdout to your favorite browser.
+2) Visit your site locally by copying the localhost address from CLI stdout and pasting it into your favorite browser.

 3) Enable static HTML export.
-NOTE: Currently, Deploy Now doesn’t support image optimization available in Next.js >=, so you have to edit the index.js file to remove this feature:
+NOTE: Currently, Deploy Now doesn’t support the large image optimization available in Next.js >=, so you have to edit the index.js file to remove this feature:

 4) Delete the following import from pages/index.js:
 ```